astropy/astropy-APEs/APE4.rst

 source distribution, they first run the ``setup.py egg_info`` command, which generates all the project's metadata in a plain-text format.
-The wisdom of requiring essentially arbitrary code to be executed in order to determine a package's metadata can easily be debated, but it is currently the reality we have to work with.
+The wisdom of requiring essentially arbitrary code to be executed in order to determine a package's metadata is doubtful, but it is currently the reality we have to work with.

 Requiring the ``astropy`` package in its entirety to be importable for that purpose places an unnecessary burden on affiliated packages that wish to take